cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-openstack.md

 This blueprint defines some input parameters:

+{% inittab %}

+{% tabcontent OpenStack%}

 ![Nodecellar Inputs](/guide/images3/guide/quickstart-openstack/nodecellar_openstack_inputs.png)

 Let's make a copy of the inputs template already provided and edit it:
 {% highlight bash %}
 cd cloudify-nodecellar-example/inputs/openstack.yaml.template
 cp openstack.yaml.template inputs.yaml
 {% endhighlight %}
 The inputs.yaml file should look somewhat like this:
 {%highlight yaml%}
 image: 8c096c29-a666-4b82-99c4-c77dc70cfb40
 flavor: 102
 agent_user: ubuntu
 {%endhighlight%}

+{% endtabcontent %}

+{% tabcontent SoftLayer%}

+{% highlight yaml %}
+inputs:
+  location:
+    description: >
+      Location of the data center
+      Default value is the location id of Hong kong 2
+    default: 352494
+  domain:
+    description: The domain
+    default: nodecellar.cloudify.org
+  ram:
+    description: >
+      Item id of the ram
+      Default value is the item id of 16 GB
+    default: 1017
+  cpu:
+    description: >
+      Item id of the cpu
+      Default value is the item id of 4 x 2.0 GHz Cores
+    default: 859
+  disk:
+    description: >
+      Item id of the disk
+      Default value is the item id of 25 GB (SAN)
+    default: 1178
+  os:
+    description: >
+      Item id of the operating system
+      Default value is the item id of Ubuntu Linux 12.04
+    default: 4174
+{%endhighlight%}

+All inputs have default values so no input file is needed.
+To specify differnet values for one or more inputs, create inputs.yaml file with the wanted inputs, for example:
+{% highlight bash %}
+echo -e "domain: 'my_domain.org'\nlocation: '168642'" > inputs.yaml
+{% endhighlight %}
+The inputs.yaml file will look like this:
+{% highlight yaml %}
+domain: 'my_domain.org'
+location: '168642'
+{% endhighlight %}

+{% endtabcontent %}

+{% endinittab %}

 Next, we need to create a deployment.
 To do so, type the following command: